Open Announce

-David Williams joined the Lobo family on January of 2019, and he currently serves as Interim Vice President/Director of Athletics, a position he assumed in August of 2024.
-Previously, he served as the Deputy A.D. and Deputy A.D. for External Affairs.
+David Williams joined the Lobo family on January of 2019, and he currently serves as Assistant Vice President/Deputy A.D.
+From August to December of 2024 he served the department as Interim Vice President/Director of Athletics.

 With UNM, Williams oversees UNM’s external departments including ticketing, marketing, communications and licensing.
 Williams also oversees several sports including football and men’s basketball.
 He also handles many of the day-to-day duties of the athletic department.